chevereto/v4-admin/features/external-storage.md

 - Create a bucket from the [S3 console](https://console.aws.amazon.com/s3)
   - Click on **Create bucket** and select **AWS Region** and **Bucket name** (store these)
   - On Object Ownership, make sure to select **ACLs enabled** and select **Bucket owner preferred** for the access control list
-  - On Block Public Access *unchecked* **Block all public access** and make sure objects have public access
+  - On Block Public Access make sure to leave *unchecked* **Block all public access** and make sure objects have public access
   - On Bucket Versioning, make sure to *disable* **Bucket Versioning**

 If you want to use a custom domain follow the [CNAME](https://docs.aws.amazon.com/AmazonS3/latest/dev/VirtualHosting.html#VirtualHostingCustomURLs) documentation.
 Otherwise just make sure that the [Storage URL](#storage-url) ends with `/<your_bucket_name>/`